jaytmiller/sync-test/README.md

-# sync-test
-Provides a test repo for the science platform git sync script
+This is a test branch for checkout to ensure that the syncer restores the sync to the requested branch.
+Most content has been removed from this branch.